markharrison/doc-mcp/docs/05-mcp-development.md

 ## Deployment

-The ColorsMCP-http project includes a Docker file to build a container.
+The ColorsMCP-http project includes a Docker file to build a Docker image / container.
 This makes it simple to deploy e.g. to Azure App Service.

 The Command to build the container is in the repo ReadMe file.